Étienne de La Boétie

-Étienne or Estienne de La Boétie ([etjɛn d(ə) la bɔesi], also[bwati]or[bɔeti]; Esteve de La Boetiá; 1 November 1530 – 18 August 1563) was a French magistrate, classicist, writer, poet and political theorist, best remembered for his intense and intimate friendship with essayist Michel de Montaigne.
+Étienne or Estienne de La Boétie ([etjɛn d(ə) la bɔesi], also[bwati]or[bɔeti]; Esteve de La Boetiá; 1 November 1530 – 18 August 1563) was a French magistrate, classicist, writer, poet and political theorist, best remembered for his friendship with essayist Michel de Montaigne.
 His early political treatise Discourse on Voluntary Servitude was posthumously adopted by the Huguenot movement and is sometimes seen as an early influence on modern anti-statist, utopian and civil disobedience thought.

 Life

 La Boétie was born in Sarlat, in the Périgord region of southwest France, in 1530 to an aristocratic family.
 His father was a royal official of the Périgord region and his mother was the sister of the president of the Bordeaux Parliament (assembly of lawyers).
 Orphaned at an early age, he was brought up by his uncle and namesake, the curate of Bouilbonnas, and received his law degree from the University of Orléans in 1553.
 His great and precocious ability earned La Boétie a royal appointment to the Bordeaux Parliament the following year, despite his being under the minimum age.
 There he pursued a distinguished career as judge and diplomatic negotiator until his untimely death from illness in 1563 at the age of thirty-two.
 La Boétie was also a distinguished poet and humanist, translating Xenophon and Plutarch, and being closely connected with the leading young Pleiade group of poets, including Pierre de Ronsard, Jean Daurat and Jean-Antoine de Baïf.

 La Boétie was favorable to the conciliation of Catholicism and Protestantism; "warned of the dangerous and divisive consequences of permitting two religions, which could lead to two opposed states in the same country.
 The most he would have allowed the Protestants was the right to worship in private, and he pointed out their own intolerance of Catholics.
 His policy for religious peace was one of conciliation and concord through reforms in the church that would eventually persuade the Protestants to reunite with Catholicism".
 He served with Montaigne in the Bordeaux parlement and is immortalized in Montaigne's essay on friendship.
 Some historians have questioned whether the two were lovers or not, but each played influential roles in each other's lives regardless.